miscavel/ht_module_federation/ARCHITECTURE_COMPARISON.md

         *   **Network Latency**: Loading `remoteEntry.js` adds an initial network round-trip.

-### 4. Special Case: The "Combinator App" Pattern (NPM Variant)
+### 4. Alternative Solution: The "Combinator App" Pattern (NPM Variant)
-A common alternative proposal is to have specific "Shell Apps" for each combination (e.g., a "WMS Shell" that installs `core` and `wms` packages).
+A common alternative proposal is to have specific "Shell Apps" for each combination (e.g., a "WMS Shell" that installs `core` and `wms` packages, "Full Shell" that installs `core`, `wms` and `asrs` packages).
 While this achieves build-time composition, it fails to solve the maintenance overhead.

 | Feature | NPM "Combinator" Approach | Module Federation Approach |
 | :--- | :--- | :--- |